Krug hoping Bruins are still in his short-term and long-term future

-Krug, who’ll be an in-demand unrestricted free agent after the season, doesn’t know what’s coming next.

-Krug, his wife Melanie, daughter Saylor and dog Fenway are in Michigan with his in-laws trying to stay in shape, hoping good news isn’t far off.
+Krug, his wife Melanie, daughter Saylor and dog Fenway, is in Michigan with his in-laws trying to stay in shape, hoping good news isn’t far off.

 “I just hope we can get back and playing and have an opportunity to win a cup,” said Krug, who was a big reason the Bruins had the best record in the NHL before the shutdown.
 “This group we have here in Boston is special.
 I think there are a lot of other teams around the league that feel the same way.”

-Krug said the time off hasn’t led to the resumption to contract negotiations, at least not yet.
+Krug said the time off hasn’t led to a resumption of contract negotiations, at least not yet.

-If they do come back, the time off might have helped the Bruins, who had some players including Krug banged up when the league when dark on March 11.
+If they do come back, the time off might have helped the Bruins, who had some players, including Krug, banged up when the league went dark on March 11.

 “I’m trying to lick my wounds and heal up as best I can in case we do get a chance to come back and have playoffs,” said Krug, who had nine goals and 49 points before the shutdown.
 “I feel really good.
 I’m healthy right now.
 I think I have a few hurdles I have to jump over when I get back to be officially cleared.
 But I’m fully healthy and able to train as well as I can here at home.”